scaffold-eth/se-2-challenges/README.md

 ⛽️ You will need to send ETH to your deployer address with your wallet, or get it from a public faucet of your chosen network.

-> Some popular faucets are [https://sepoliafaucet.com/](https://sepoliafaucet.com/) and [https://www.infura.io/faucet/sepolia](https://www.infura.io/faucet/sepolia)
+> Some popular Sepolia faucets are the [Alchemy Faucet](https://sepoliafaucet.com/), [Infura Faucet](https://www.infura.io/faucet/sepolia), and [Google Cloud Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia).

 > ⚔️ Side Quest: Keep a 🧑‍🎤 [punkwallet.io](https://punkwallet.io) on your phone's home screen and keep it loaded with testnet eth. 🧙‍♂️ You'll look like a wizard when you can fund your deployer address from your phone in seconds.